 Are there any CAR-T cells being developed to treat myeloma?

 There are over 10 different types of CAR-T cells being developed to treat myeloma.
 However, these treatments are still in the early stages of development.
 Most of the CAR-T cells being developed to treat myeloma target a protein marker called BCMA.

-The results from early phase clinical trials have shown promise with good response rates and manageable safety.
-However, the duration of response is less than observed in other types of cancers and there are still some concerns about toxicity.
+The results from clinical trials have shown promise with good response rates and manageable safety.
+However, the duration of response is less than observed in other types of cancers.

 Are there any CAR-T cell treatments available in the UK?

 CAR-T cell therapy is not routinely available for myeloma patients in the UK.
-There is only one early phase clinical trial evaluating CAR-T cell therapy for myeloma in the UK, known as the APRIL trial.
-This trial has strict recruitment criteria and is only suitable for heavily pre-treated relapsed/refractory myeloma patients.
+There are some clinical trials evaluating CAR-T cell treatment for myeloma in the UK.
+Clinical trials have strict recruitment criteria and at the moment most CAR-T trials are only suitable for high-risk or heavily pretreated relapsed and/or refractory (not responding to treatment) myeloma patients.

 For more information download the “Adoptive T cell transfer and CAR-T cell Horizons Infosheet”.
 You can also find out more about myeloma drugs in development by looking at our “Myeloma Drug Finder” or our “Horizons Infosheets”